Hotel Ansley

 The Hotel Ansley was a hotel that occupied the south side of Williams Street between Forsyth and Fairlie streets in the Fairlie-Poplar district of Downtown Atlanta.
-It was built in 1913 by Jerome B. Pound, publisher of the Chattanooga News in Chattanooga, Tennessee, and named for Edwin P. Ansley, developer of the Ansley Park neighborhood; an estimated 5000 guests attended the opening of the $1,000,000 property.
-The property was originally managed by M.I. and Frank Harrell.
+It was built in 1913 by Jerome B. Pound, publisher of the Chattanooga News in Chattanooga, Tennessee, and named for Edwin P. Ansley, developer of the Ansley Park neighborhood; an estimated 5,000 guests attended the opening of the $1,000,000 property.
+The property was originally managed by M. I. and Frank Harrell.

 In 1930 radio station WGST moved its studios to the hotel.

-In 1939, the hotel had 400 rooms each with en-suite bathroom and radio.
+By 1931, advertisements for the hotel described it as having 400 rooms and 400 baths, with a radio in every room.

-In 1952 the property was sold to the Dinkler hotel chain (once boasting "3000 Rooms in Southern Hotels") and was renamed the Dinkler Ansley, and later in 1953 (40 years after its construction) renamed again to the Dinkler Plaza Hotel.
+In 1952 the property was sold to the Dinkler hotel chain and was renamed the Dinkler Ansley; it was renamed again in 1953 as the Dinkler Plaza Hotel.
+In 1962, the Dinkler Plaza Hotel refused a room to Under-Secretary-General for the United Nations and Nobel Peace Prize laureate Dr. Ralph Bunche because he was Black.
+On January 27, 1965, while operating as the Dinkler Plaza Hotel, the building hosted an interracial banquet honoring Martin Luther King Jr. after his 1964 Nobel Peace Prize.

 The hotel was razed in 1972.